cmu-is-projects/ferry/README.md

 $ ferry --import development users db/csv/import_data.csv
 ```
 Running the above command will import the import_data.csv to the "users" table in the "development" environment.

+## Some current development items
+#### Please feel free to open an issue or pull request with your suggestions
+- Database-switcher guide tool
+- 3rd party connections
+- Allowing user to write own rake tasks (e.g. importing and exporting data to S3 or related services)
+- Rolling back on errors or mishaps during migrations and manipulations
+- Host API and docs via GitHub pages

 ## Contributing